Meet John John

 Breakfast

-John John eats his Chicken Dinner Recipe for Dogs daily with the addition of Beef Liver for Dogs so it’s a complete meal.
-We also will change up the meat sometimes to do ground turkey or ground beef.
-The addition of organ meat in your dogs diet is super important.
+John John eats his Turkey Dog Food Recipe daily with the addition of Beef Liver for Dogs so it’s a complete meal.
+We also will change up the meat sometimes and do ground beef or we use our whole chicken recipe.
+But, the addition of organ meat in your dogs diet is super important.
 Find out more about this in our post Beef Liver for Dogs.

 Lunch